Position

 How to become a Quality Lead?

-5. Seek Feedback: Ask for input from peers and supervisors.
-Use feedback to identify areas for improvement.
-Show willingness to learn and grow.
+5. Seek Feedback: Ask for feedback from mentors and colleagues to identify areas for improvement.

 How long does it take to become a Quality Lead?